A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 \subsection{Symmetries of cuspidal edges and cuspidal cross caps}

-For cuspidal edges and cuspidal cross caps, we can determine the possibilities of its symmetries as follows:
+For cuspidal edges and cuspidal cross caps, we can prove the following:

 \begin{Proposition} Let $f:U\to \R^3$ be a $C^r$-map defined on a non-empty open subset of $\R^2$, and let $p\in U$ be a cuspidal edge or a cuspidal cross cap singular point.
-Suppose that there exists an isometry $T$ of $\R^3$ fixing $f(p)$ such that $T\circ f(V)\subset f(U)$ and $T$ is not the identity map, where $V$ is an open neighborhood $V(\subset U)$ of $p$.
-Then $T$ and the associated local $C^r$-diffeomorphism $\psi$ $($determined by Theorems A and B$)$ satisfy the following: \begin{enumerate} \item If $p$ has non-zero limiting normal curvature, then $T$ must be the reflection with respect to the normal plane $\Pi_1$, \item if $p$ is cuspidal edge singular point, $\psi$ is an orientation reversing $C^r$-involution which reverses the orientation of the singular curve. \item if $p$ is a cuspidal cross cap, $\psi$ is an orientation preserving $C^r$-involution which reverses the orientation of the singular curve at $p$.
+Suppose that \begin{itemize} \item the limiting normal curvature $\kappa_\nu$ does not vanish at $p$, and \item there exists an isometry $T$ of $\R^3$ fixing $f(p)$ such that $T\circ f(V)\subset f(U)$ and $T$ is not the identity map, where $V$ is an open neighborhood $V(\subset U)$ of $p$. \end{itemize} Then $T$ must be the reflection with respect to the normal plane $\Pi_1$, and there exists a local $C^r$-diffeomorphism $\psi$ $($determined by Theorems A and B$)$ satisfy the following: \begin{enumerate} \item if $p$ is cuspidal edge singular point, then $\psi$ is an orientation reversing $C^r$-involution which reverses the orientation of the singular curve, \item if $p$ is a cuspidal cross cap, then $\psi$ is an orientation preserving $C^r$-involution which reverses the orientation of the singular curve at $p$.
 Moreover, each point of the image of the set of self-intersections is fixed by $T$ and is lying in the normal plane $\Pi_1$ near $f(p)$. \end{enumerate} \end{Proposition}

 Before proving the proposition, we prepare the following:

 \begin{Lemma} Let $f:U\to \R^3$ be a $C^r$-frontal satisfying $T\circ f \circ \psi=f$ on $U$.
 Suppose that $ \tau(t):(-\epsilon, \epsilon)\to U $ is a $C^r$-regular curve in $U$ such that \begin{itemize} \item[(a)] for each $t\in (0,\epsilon)$, there exists $t_1\in (0,\epsilon)$ such that $f\circ \tau(t)=f\circ \tau(-t_1)$, \item[(b)] $\tau(t)$ meets the singular set of $f$ only at $t=0$, and \item[(c)] $f(\psi\circ \tau(t))=f\circ \tau(t)$. \end{itemize} Then $f\circ \tau(t)$ is a fixed point of $T$ for sufficiently small $|t|$. \end{Lemma}